 I hope I’ve convinced you to pick up this book, and maybe even try teaching it.
 To help guide your teaching and save you some prep work, you can check out my novel unit for All American Boys here.

-All proceeds from the sale of this novel unit will be donated to the Equal Justice Initiative, a group that works to end mass incarceration, excessive punishment, and inequality.
+A portion of the proceeds from the sale of this novel unit will be donated to the Equal Justice Initiative, a group that works to end mass incarceration, excessive punishment, and inequality.

 Do you enjoy teaching novels with relevant themes?
 Check out this blog post about a perfect novel to teach alongside the #MeToo movement.